-The Jamie Lloyd Company presents Landscape / A Kind of Alaska, starring Tamsin Greig, as part of its extraordinary season of one-act plays by Harold Pinter at the Harold Pinter Theatre.
+The Jamie Lloyd Company presents Landscape / A Kind of Alaska, starring Tamsin Greig and Keith Allen, as part of its extraordinary season of one-act plays by Harold Pinter at the Harold Pinter Theatre.

 Celebrating the legacy of one of the “most influential, provocative and poetic dramatist of his generation” (The Guardian), Jamie Lloyd directs these two spellbinding plays that evoke the loneliness, isolation and the strange mists of time.

 With echoes of the work of Samuel Beckett, Landscape is a minimalist marvel.
 A housekeeper, no longer young, is locked in a beautiful memory and her robust and extroverted ex-cellarman husband demands to be heard.

 In A Kind of Alaska, a middle-aged woman named Deborah awakes from a twenty-nine-year sleep caused by the sickness Encephalitis Lethargica and is suspended between the conscious and unconscious worlds, trapped in the mind of a sixteen-year-old.